-If either parent is a minor, he or she may sign an acknowledgment of parentage, and the signature has the same effect as if the minor were an adult.
+A minor parent may sign an acknowledgment of parentage, and the signature has the same effect as if the minor were an adult.
 MCL 722.1009.
 The court may appoint a next friend or guardian ad litem to represent the minor parent during the acknowledgment of parentage proceedings.
 Id.